dchuong/UmlProject/README.md

 Looking into implementing unit case to prevent having to look at images.

 # 4/1
 Sequence diagrams and executing program in command line.
-Having trouble with configuring with right pom.xml

-Having trouble with changing the pom to have a shorter jar name.

 Had trouble with pom detecting the main manifest and finding the dependencies.